-(c) Share-Based Compensation
+(c) Share Based Compensation

-The Company participates in various share-based compensation plans of the Bank, including the DB Share Scheme and the Restricted Equity Units Plan, where the Bank grants employees of the Company deferred share awards which provide the right to receive common shares of the Bank at specified future dates.
-The vesting period of the awards is generally from one to five years.
-The Bank discontinued the Global Share Plan in 2010.
+The Company participates in the Deutsche Bank Equity Plan and the Global Share Purchase Plan, where the Bank grants employees of the Company deferred share awards which provide the right to receive common shares of the Bank at specified future dates.
+The vesting period of the awards is generally from six months to four and a half years.

 The Bank adopted guidance in accordance with ASC Topic 718 effective January 1, 2006.
 For transition purposes, the Bank elected the modified prospective application method.
 Under this application method, ASC Topic 718 applies to new awards and to awards modified, repurchased, or canceled after the required effective date.
-Awards are expensed on a straight-line basis over the vesting period, which is generally from three to five years.
+Compensation expense is recorded on a straight-line basis over the period in which employees perform services to which the awards relate or over the period of the tranches for those awards delivered in tranches, which is generally from six months to four and a half years.

-The Bank enters into certain derivative contracts indexed to its common shares in order to hedge the overall cost associated with employee share-based compensation awards.
-These amounts have been reflected as an adjustment to the Company's paid-in capital in excess of par in the accompanying consolidated statement of changes in stockholder's equity.
+The Bank enters into certain derivative contracts, generally long call options, indexed to its common shares in order to hedge the overall cost associated with employee share-based compensation awards.
+For the year ended December 31, 2013, the Company was allocated a loss of approximately \$37.2 million related to its portion of the overall net loss realized by the Bank that was attributable to share-based awards granted to the Company's employees.
+These amounts have been reflected as an adjustment to the Company's paid-in capital in excess of par value.